nrwl/nx/docs/shared/recipes/convert-to-inferred.md

 });
 ```

 The configuration changes ensure that passing `--configuration` still work for the target.
-Differences in options can be added to `configValues` file, and the right value is determined using the `NX_TASK_TARGET_CONFIGURATION` [environment variable](/reference/environment-variables).
+Differences in options can be added to the `configValues` object, and the right value is determined using the `NX_TASK_TARGET_CONFIGURATION` [environment variable](/reference/environment-variables).
 Again, there may be other types of changes so read the comments to understand them.

+### Register the Plugin with Nx

 Lastly, you can inspect the `nx.json` file to see a new `plugins` entry.
 For `@nx/vite`, there should be an entry like this: